lifeisstillgood/softwaremind/docs/conceptchapters/how_to_think_about/money.rst

 So if youbare workshop of the worlde you can run a trade surplus (more coming in) and then the other two parts (private and government) can "save" (invest in infrastruxture)

+Issue is hiw to create enough money to match productive capacity of country - and to choose the productive capacity types ?
+War productionshows this can work amazingly effecticeky

+but banks might not be the best approach - see freddie mac not giving blackmpeoole loans

+so how to measure productive capavity? how tonmeasure chnages in capacity?
+How to guide chnages in way you want - welcome to politics